 - Contests/SPIFs to fill gaps

-Middle of year: Sales gaps are being identified and next year’s needs are being outlined.
+Middle of the year: Sales gaps are being identified and next year’s needs are being outlined.

 - Sales training and adjustments

 At the halfway point in the year, leaders should reassess processes to identify where longer-term adjustments are needed.
-Senior leadership and sales compensation planning teams should begin thinking about next year’s plan and how to improve it (Find tips for easier sales commission planning in our recent blog).
+Senior leadership and sales compensation planning teams should begin thinking about next year’s plan and how to improve it (Find tips for easier sales commission planning here).

 - Assessment of processes